jhylin/Portfolio-projects/README.md

 There is also a Tableau project that is available on: https://public.tableau.com/app/profile/jennifer.hy.lin/viz/CharacterisinglongCOVID/Riskfactorswithclinicalassociations

-More Tableau projects may be coming in the future, depending on where my recent interests in rare diseases will lead me...
+More Tableau projects may be coming in the future, depending on where my recent interests in rare diseases will lead me.